How to Write an IEP When the Student Has Made No ProgressSENCO and teacher discussing IEP progress with parents in a school meeting room

 Consider each of the following as a genuine hypothesis before the annual review:

 Intervention intensity.
-The National Center on Intensive Intervention (NCII, 2013) defines intensive intervention by the frequency, duration, and explicitness of instruction.
+The National centre on Intensive Intervention (NCII, 2013) defines intensive intervention by the frequency, duration, and explicitness of instruction.
 A student receiving Tier 2 intervention twice a week for 20 minutes is not receiving intensive support.
 If the student's need is intensive and the dosage was not, the programming was mismatched to the need.

 Take 20 minutes before the meeting to run through this list with your progress monitoring data in front of you.
 Your hypothesis about the primary cause will shape every other section of the revised IEP.